Top

 • want to go deeper into dharma, with an experienced teacher close at hand

-• are prepared to live and work in community, preparing meals together and working in the gardens
+• want to live and work in community, preparing meals together and working in the gardens

 • are aged 18 and above